 Helping Seniors through the Life Transition of Moving & Downsizing

-When I work with people that are moving and downsizing, especially seniors, what they take with them and that they feel in control is very important.
+When working with people that are moving and downsizing, especially seniors, what they take with them and that they feel in control is very important.

 I encourage spouses, children and other family members that want to help in the downsizing and moving process to be involved.
-I leave those tasks for family members who are helping along with tips and information to help them complete the work.
+The tasks family members wish to do I leave for them along with tips and information to help them complete the work.

 4 Top Moving Considerations are: